 15 credits, Level 5

-This stage 6 advanced course is for students who have already acquired the capacity to function with some autonomy in the target language (TL).
+This stage 6 advanced module is for students who have already acquired the capacity to function with some autonomy in the target language (TL).
 Building on existing levels of proficiency at level B1 (Independent User) of the Common European Framework of Reference [CEFR] the course aims to:

 - enable you to understand the main ideas within extended discourse and to communicate effectively in the TL, with increasing fluency, confidence and spontaneity, in a variety of contexts

 - provide opportunities, across a variety of topics, for practice of understanding and communication in the TL using the four language skills of listening, reading, speaking and writing, at an advanced level

 - consolidate and develop the range of complex TL language structures, syntax, and specialised vocabulary to allow further accuracy and control in use of the TL

 - facilitate the analysis of some aspects of the general social, political and/or cultural background of the language through a variety of contextualised activities and materials, in a range of media, e.g. text; audio; audio-visual; digital.

 This module is at B1+ on the Common European Framework of Reference for Languages.